arti9m/PHP-MSCFB-Parser/README.md

 ```
 **Warning!** PHP function name in which error occured is displayed alongside the actual message.
 Do not enable Debug mode in your production code since it may pose a security risk!

-### Limit memory for temporary files
+### Temporary files and memory

-MSCFB may use temporary PHP stream resource for storing some data (eg. miniStream) during its work.
+MSCFB may need to use temporary PHP stream resource for storing some data (eg. miniStream) during its work.
 It is stored either in memory or as a temporary file, depending on data size.
-By default, data that exceeds 2MiB in size is stored as a temporary file.
+By default, data that exceeds 2MiB (PHP's default value) in size is stored as a temporary file.

 You can control this threshold by specifying the size in bytes as the 3rd parameter to constructor:
 ```PHP